Frequently Asked Questions

 The dates for the next Believe in Better Project have been set: October 16–17, 2019.
 We hope you will join us!

 Because health care impacts your work and life every day, and you believe there are ways to improve it—the system, the delivery, the costs, the care, the health of people in communities across America.
 Because Hailey Sault is bringing together visionaries and change-agents who want to help fix an ailing approach to health care, and you can have a voice at this table.

 Who else is attending?

-Our speakers come from across the country; past speakers have traveled from New York, Los Angeles, Alaska, Kansas, Minnesota, New Jersey and Oklahoma.
-Our speakers include people who have seen and successfully introduced new ways of practicing, delivering and perceiving health via different therapeutic modalities, business models, design and processes, as well as direct care, coaching, entrepreneurship and counseling.
+Our speakers come from across the U.S. and Mexico, from New York and Florida to Oklahoma, Kansas, Minnesota, Wisconsin, Texas, California, Cancun, Alaska and beyond.
+They’ve successfully introduced new ways of practicing, delivering and perceiving health via different therapeutic modalities, business models, design and processes, as well as direct care, coaching, entrepreneurship, lobbying and counseling.

 What’s different about this event?